ardubev16/renso.nvim/README.md

 ## Installation

 To install this config just copy these files to `~/.config/nvim/` or create a symlink to this repo in the same directory.
+You will need a [Nerd Font](https://github.com/ryanoasis/nerd-fonts) installed to see all the pretty icons.

 ## Keybindings